eduardaportel/area-of-a-circle/README.md

 # area-of-a-circle
-Area of a Circle
-a simple program to calculate the area of a Circle in Java.
+Area of a Circle it's a simple program to calculate the area of a Circle in Java.